jordanjoecooper/surveyor-sparkle-helper/README.md

 npm run dev
 ```

 # TODO
 - Check form works fully , debounce and sevure it. and add back up to send to email if submission errors.

+Can you add a backup to the contact form so that if submission fails it will try to open the persons email client with the info instead - need to handle what happens if form breaks!